Madalacharitavya/Cardiovascular-Prediction-Using-ML/README.md

 #### Final Week
 - Presented our paper at ICCSP '24 organized by IEEE.
 - We got certificates for our paper presentation to Publish in IEEE
-- Contributors: Charitavya Madala, Deepak Tallapudi, Srikari Malladi, Mahith Chimata.
+- Contributors: Charitavya Madala, Deepak Tallapudi, Srikari Malladi, Mahitha Chimata.

 #### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.